google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 ### All distros

-The following script will build and install Python 3.8 from source if it are needed.
+The following script will build and install Python 3.8 from source if it is needed.
 From `earthenterprise` run:

 ```bash
 sudo ./scripts/install_python.sh